mamun2519/learn-devOps-concept/os/readme.md

 ### Hard Link

 ⇒ A Hard link is **a powerful feature of the Linux file system that can be used to create multiple references to a single file**.
+⇒ Deleting, renaming, or removing the original file will not effect the link.

 - command ⇒ ln ../hardLinkFileName NewFileName
 - file i node see command ⇒ ls i fileName